dodie/scott/CONTRIBUTING.md

 [development guide](https://github.com/dodie/scott/tree/master/development-guide.md) for some important notes on how to build and debug Scott.
 If you are looking for issues that can get you started the development, see [Issues marked with the help-wanted tag](https://github.com/dodie/scott/issues?q=is%3Aissue+label%3A%22help+wanted%22+is%3Aopen).

 ## Step 1.
-Fork and clone the repo:
+Fork and clone the repo

 ```
 git clone git@github.com:your-username/scott.git
 ```

 ## Step 2.
-Compile and run the tests to make sure everything works as expected:
+Compile and run the tests to make sure everything works as expected

 ```
 cd scott